-To adjust your brush’s size, opacity or smoothing, use one of the options in the inner ring of the tool wheel (or inner edge of the tool bar).
-Tap one to bring up a customization slider, or if you just want to be quick, slide your finger across it.
+To adjust your brush’s size, opacity or smoothing, use one of the options in the inner ring of the tool wheel, or inner edge of the tool bar.
+Tap one to bring up a customization slider, or if you want to be quick, slide your finger across it.

-Size.
-The empty circle represents the brush’s size.
+- Size.
+The thin and thick lined icon represents the brush’s size.
 You can set it to pts, mm, inches or other metric in Settings -> Workspace (tap the Settings gear on the status bar).

-Smoothing.
-The bumpy circle represents the brush’s smoothing.
+- Smoothing.
+The squiggled line represents the brush’s smoothing.
 0% is a raw, hand-drawn line, 50% smooths it considerably, and 100% gives you perfectly straight lines from start to end point.

 This tab is where you set your brush size.